Subsections of CrowdStrike Cloud Security

 - EnableSSMDistributor: Whether to deploy SSM Associations in each AWS Region to automatically deploy the CrowdStrike Distributor Package against SSM-Managed Ec2 Instances.
 Allowed values include

-.
+true or false.
 The default is false

 - Document Version: If EnableSSMDistributor is

-: Define the version of the CrowdStrike SSM Automation document.
-The default is 2
+true: Define the version of the CrowdStrike SSM Automation document.
+The default is 2.
+This value should not change unless advised by CrowdStrike.

 - SSM Execution Role: If EnableSSMDistributor is

-: Define the name of the SSM Automation Execution Role.
+true: Define the name of the SSM Automation Execution Role.
 The default is crowdstrike-distributor-deploy-role

 - Apply Only At Cron Interval: If EnableSSMDistributor is

-: Whether to wait for cron interval to initiate SSM Distributor installation.
-Allowed values include true
+true: Whether to wait for cron interval to initiate SSM Distributor installation.
+Allowed values include true or false.
+The default is false

 - Cron Schedule Expression: If EnableSSMDistributor is